nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `addMod m/MODULE_CODE`

 > Note:
+> - Method can only be called in the Module view.
 > - Modules should not share the same code.
 > - It is recommended to use the exact code of the module.